belle2/basf2/online_book/analysis/topoana.rst

 .. admonition:: Exercise 4
    :class: exercise stacked

+   Try to impose some cuts to select events.
+For example, impose one cut to select only the events with 20 MC generated particles.

+.. admonition:: Hint
+   :class: toggle xhint stacked

+   * See Section 5.1.1 in the user guide for the description of the setting item.

+.. admonition:: Solution
+   :class: toggle solution stacked

-   Try to understand the following setting item, add it to the card file, re-run the program, and check the changes of the output files.
+   Add the following setting item to the card file, re-run the program, and check the changes of the output files.

    .. code-block:: none